Charles94jp/NameSilo-DDNS/readme.md

-The `conf/conf.json` file needs to be configured before starting, refer to conf.json.example. **Only the first two configurations are necessary**, the rest can be set without.
+The `conf/conf.json` file needs to be configured before starting, refer to conf.json.example. **Only two configurations, domains and key, are necessary**, the rest can be set without.